EnterpriseDB/tpa/docs/platform-aws.md

 ### VPC (required)

-You must specify a VPC to use.
+You must specify a VPC to use:

     ec2_vpc:
       Name: Test